 Glechoma hederacea L. is the correct and accepted scientific name for this species.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists seven species in the Glechoma genus (as of 3-2-20 when I am updating this page).
-It is a member of the Lamiaceae Family with 235 other genera.
-Those numbers are likely to change as updates are made.
+Plants of the World Online lists seven species in the Glechoma genus (as of 5-14-21 when this page was last updated).
+It is a member of the plant family Lamiaceae with 236 other genera.
+Those numbers are likely to change as updates are made by POWO.